sarmini1/medhead/README.md

  - `createdb medhead`
  - `createdb medhead_test`

-Install shotstuff as a python package in the top level directory:
+Install shotstuff as a Python package in the top level directory:

  - `pip install -e .`